Find out more about Complying Development

-Complying development relates to specified small-scale, low-impact development, which complies with pre-set criteria detailed in a State Policy or Local Environmental Plan.
+Complying development relates to specified small-scale, low-impact development, which complies with pre-set criteria detailed in a State Environmental Planning Policy or a Council Local Environmental Plan.

 A Complying Development Certificate must be obtained before commencing any demolition, excavation or building work or other development.